Massanutten Mountain Trails 100 Mile Run

 Drop Bags: You may prepare drop bags for delivery to most aid stations.
 Drop bag guidance.
 Be sure to note the deadline for submitting drop bags and the likely wait to get them back.

 Course markings: The course will be marked with yellow surveyor's tape.
 Red tape will bar entry to trails you shouldn't take.
 Never cross a red ribbon.
-There will primarily be reflective markings for the the portions of the course traveled at night.
+There will be reflective markings for the the portions of the course traveled at night.
 (We no longer generally use chemlites, though there will be a few in some locations.)
 While the VHTRC has an established reputation for a well-marked course, that doesn't mean you can't get lost if you don't pay attention.

 Cut-offs: All aid stations with crew access have cut-off times that will be enforced.
 You must be out of the aid station before the cut-off.
 A race official will enforce the cut-off times.
 The overall time limit to complete the course is 36 hours.
 The cut-off times are listed on the aid station chart.